-In August 2023, Avino, for the second year received the ESR Award "Empresa Socialmente Responsible ESR 2023".
-This award is granted by the Mexican Center for Philanthropy (El Centro Mexicano para la Filantropia or Cemefi, and the Alliance for Corporate Social Responsibility (Alizanza por la Responsabilidad Social Empresarial or (AliaRSE)).
+I am pleased to report that for the third consecutive year, Avino received the ESR Award "Empresa Socialmente Responsible ESR 2023".
+This designation is granted by the Mexican Center for Philanthropy (El Centro Mexicano para la Filantropia or Cemefi), and the Alliance for Corporate Social Responsibility (Alizanza por la Responsabilidad Social Empresarial or (AliaRSE)).
 The ESR® Award is obtained through a diagnostic process based on indicators reviewed and endorsed annually by a committee of experts in the various CSR areas, supported with documentary evidence, an assessment differentiated by company size and by maturity levels, and an external verification process.
-Avino continues to view its social responsibility with importance and care for our communities.
-As I mentioned at the beginning of this letter, we are firmly committed to the communities, and we take our supportive role seriously.